TW: dead bodies, implied abuse

 She drifted off without further comment, and I shook my head.
 Typical.
 I stepped out onto the broken field, and started taking measured paces, using my phone as a flashlight.
 It probably would have been easier during the day, but the construction workers would all be here during the day, and every other teenager playing hooky from school, and people in the museum… Besides, three days later, Gurjas probably wasn’t looking his best.

-I licked my lips and tried to ignore them.
-I could see the ghost at the edge of my vision, pearly grey with the kind of fuzzing around the edges that really old ghosts get.
+I licked my lips and tried to ignore the voice.
+I could see another ghost at the edge of my vision, oily silver with the kind of fuzzing around the edges that really old ghosts get.
 Like old Polaroids.
 If I pretended I couldn’t hear them, they’d go away.
+See, they can’t tell that I’m a medium until I acknowledge them.
+Sometimes ignoring your problems does work.

 They drifted around me curiously as I kept my steady pace, searching for a sign.
 I nearly stuck my foot in a puddle, I was so focused on not looking at them.